omitogunjesufemi/alx-higher_level_programming/0x11-python-network_1/README.md

 `2-post_email.py` | Python script that takes in a URL and an email, sends a POST request to the passed URL with the email as a parameter, and displays the body of the response (decoded in utf-8)
 `3-error_code.py` | Python script that takes in a URL, sends a request to the URL and displays the body of the response (decoded in utf-8)
-`4-hbtn_status.py` | Python script that fetches https://alx-intranet.hbtn.io/status using requests library
+`4-hbtn_status.py` | Python script that fetches https://alx-intranet.hbtn.io/status using requests library `5-hbtn_header` | Python script that takes in a URL, sends a request to the URL and displays the value of the variable X-Request-Id in the response header